grrinchas/grrinchas.github.io/_posts/2017-01-26-dfa-in-java.md

 transition table.
 Probably your first thought is "We can use two dimensional array or a map or a hashtable".
 All these solutions are good, and they would work.
 Unfortunately they are not very object oriented.
 Think of a state as being an object, to which you can send some messages for enquiry or making them to do something for you.
 For example, we can ask it, if it is an accept state or not?
-By introducing a method `boolean isAccept()` which would return it's instance variable `boolean accept`.
-But in our case, it is not necessary, because `enum States` will be a private class inside `class DFA` and it can access any variable from `States` directly.
+By introducing a method `boolean isAccept() {...}` which would return it's instance variable `accept`.
+But in our case, it is not necessary, because `private enum States {...}` will be a member of `public class DFA {...}`, thus all its variables will be accessible.

 Similarly, given a character from the alphabet, we can ask a state to transit to another.
-So, instead of writing transition table and then passing it to some kind of function, we will define method `State transition(char ch)` inside `enum State` to get next state.
+So, instead of writing transition table and then passing it to some kind of function, we will define method `States transition(char ch) {...}` inside
+`private enum States {...}` to get next state.
 For that we will have to introduce additional instance variables in the enum.
 Each variable will contain a reference to the state.
 I think, to show is much easier than to explain.